Interpreting Event-Studies from Recent Difference-in-Differences Methods: Practical takeaways and recommendations

-It is also worth emphasizing that the discussion here does not threaten the validity of the post-treatment event-study estimates \emph{if} the appropriate parallel trends assumption holds: in this case, all of the recent methods yield interpretable treatment effect estimates even under heterogeneous treatment effects.
-Rather, the asymmetric construction of the pre-treatment and post-treatment event-study coefficients makes it challenging to visualize whether the estimated post-treatment coefficients could be explained by a violation of parallel trends rather than a treatment effect, at least using the conventional visual heuristics.
+\paragraph{Additional discussion.} It is worth emphasizing that the discussion here does not threaten the validity of the post-treatment event-study estimates for recent methods \emph{if} the appropriate parallel trends assumption holds: in this case, all of the recent methods yield interpretable treatment effect estimates even under heterogeneous treatment effects.
+Rather, the asymmetric construction of the pre-treatment and post-treatment event-study coefficients makes it challenging to visualize whether the estimated post-treatment coefficients could be explained by a violation of parallel trends rather than a treatment effect, at least using the conventional visual heuristics (or typical sensitivity analyses).